vmware/dod-compliance-and-automation/docs/automation-tools/safcli.md

 ## Usage

 ### Creating and applying manual attestations
-Attest to 'Not Reviewed' controls: sometimes requirements can’t be tested automatically by security tools and hence require manual review, whereby someone interviews people and/or examines a system to confirm (i.e., attest as to) whether the control requirements have been satisfied.
+Attest to 'Not Reviewed' controls - sometimes requirements can’t be tested automatically by security tools and hence require manual review, whereby someone interviews people and/or examines a system to confirm (i.e., attest to) whether the control's requirements have been satisfied.

 The example covered will work with InSpec results but this process can be applied to any report from various supported security tools in the SAF ecosystem.